Intercity Express: Eschede disaster

 The ICE accident near Eschede that happened on 3 June 1998 was a severe railway accident.
 Trainset 51, operating the ICE 884 Wilhelm Conrad Röntgen service from Munich to Hamburg, derailed at 200 km/h (124 mph), killing 101 people and injuring 88.
 It remains the world's worst high-speed rail disaster.

 The cause of the accident was a wheel rim which broke and damaged the train six kilometres south of the accident site.
-The wheel rim penetrated the carriage floor and lifted the check rail of a set of points close to Eschede station.
+The wheel rim penetrated the carriage floor and lifted the check rail off a set of points close to Eschede station.
 This guide rail also penetrated the floor of the car, becoming embedded in the vehicle and lifting the nearby wheels off the rails.
 One of the now-derailed wheels struck the points lever of the following set of points to change direction, and the rear cars of the trainset were diverted to a different track.
 They hit the pillars of a street overpass, which then collapsed onto the tracks.
 Only three cars and the front powerhead passed under the bridge, the rest of the 14-car train jack-knifed into the collapsed bridge.